meteor/meteor/content/react.md

 Note that `react-mounter` automatically mounts the layout component on a `#react-root` node, which you can change by using the `withOptions()` function.

-In this example, your `App` component would receive a `main` prop with a instantiated React Element to render:
+In the below example, your `App` component would receive a `main` prop with a instantiated React Element to render:

 ```js
 const App = (props) => (